MicrosoftDocs/visualstudio-docs/docs/debugger/how-to-use-the-call-stack-window.md

 ms.workload:
   - "multiple"
 ---
-# View the call stack and use the Call Stack Window in the Visual Studio debugger
+# View the call stack and use the Call Stack window in the debugger

 By using the **Call Stack** window, you can view the function or procedure calls that are currently on the stack.
 The **Call Stack** window shows the order in which methods and functions are getting called.
 The call stack is a good way to examine and understand the execution flow of an app.

-When [debugging symbols](#bkmk_symbols) are not available for part of a call stack, the **Call Stack** window might not be able to display correct information for that part of the call stack, as noted by:
+When [debugging symbols](#bkmk_symbols) are not available for part of a call stack, the **Call Stack** window might not be able to display correct information for that part of the call stack, displaying instead:

 `[Frames below may be incorrect and/or missing, no symbols loaded for name.dll]`